spacemeshos/github-actions-runners/README.md

 In this repository there is no need to run terraform manually and configure variables.
 All variables are stored in Secrets.
-To make changes to the infrastructure, just create a Pull Request and you can see `plan` at "Details" of the check, then "Artifacts".
+To make changes to the infrastructure, just create a Pull Request and you can see `terraform-plan` at "Details" of the check, then "Artifacts".